gPshawn/college-assignments-NaiveBayesClassifier/README.md

 to create an algorithm that is able to separate the class SETOSA from the other two ones.
-For a previous understanding of the Naive Bayes Classifier, check this following lecture here: http://software.ucv.ro/~cmihaescu/ro/teaching/AIR/docs/Lab4-NaiveBayes.pdf p.s: This is NOT a general implementation of the Naive Bayes Classifier
+For a previous understanding of the Naive Bayes Classifier, check this following lecture here: http://software.ucv.ro/~cmihaescu/ro/teaching/AIR/docs/Lab4-NaiveBayes.pdf p.s: This is NOT a general implementation of the Naive Bayes Classifier.